RHELQE/Platform-CI/MVP/README.md

   - for End-to-End workflow changes (batch update) via **Template / Default YAML**
   - for create/update/scale tests (by individuals) via **Test / Job YAML**

+It contains only the neccessary CI elements for creating a job in stable and scalable way.

+So it's also expected to be a common ground for teams to start with.
+And contribution would be highly appreciated.

 ## How to create a CI job with MVP?

 1. ####Get MVP files